klust/LUMI-BE-training-materials/docs/intro-evolving/04_Modules.md

 still work without recompiling.

 At the end of the overview the extensions are also shown.
-If this would be fully implemented on LUMI, the list might become very long.
+If this would be fully implemented on LUMI, the list could become very long.
 However, as we shall see next, there is an easy way to hide those from view.
+We haven't used them very intensely so far as there was a bug in older versions of Lmod so that turning off the view didn't work and so that extensions that were not in available modules, were also shown.
+But that is fixed in current versions.

 ## Changing how the module list is displayed